diyscif/diyscif/scif-thesis.md

 ![REI Oscor Blue Spectrum Analyzer](images/oscorblue.jpg){height=40%}

-Hand-held, near field devices complement benchtop devices.
-They make use of different probes to locate surveillance devices at their source, for example when suspicious signals are detected on the benchtop analyzer and require further investigation.
+Hand-held, near field devices complement bench-top devices.
+They make use of different probes to locate surveillance devices at their source, for example when suspicious signals are detected on the bench-top analyzer and require further investigation.
 The different probes function at different frequency ranges, directional focuses, and sensitivities, each specialized to detect a specific type of bug or exfiltration path. [@emshield]